Cnut's invasion of Norway: Invasion

-In 1028, Canute was ready to strike Norway.
+In 1028, Cnut was ready to strike Norway.
 With 50 ships, Cnut sailed along the Low German shores up to the Limfjord.
 The ships brought from England were large and well-manned.
 Olaf was informed of Cnut's fleet and intentions, and he did what he could to meet the invasion.
 The forces the Norwegians were able to muster, sailed up the Oslofjord and remained there until Cnut had departed from the land.
-Canute sailed across the Norwegian coasts, starting from Agder.
-At important points, Canute landed and summoned local assemblies.
+Cnut sailed across the Norwegian coasts, starting from Agder.
+At important points, Cnut landed and summoned local assemblies.
 These assemblies generally obeyed Cnut, and the locals swore allegiance to their new king.
 However, wherever there was occasion to do so, Cnut appointed now local officials that he could trust.

 Cnut spent some time in Egersund, where he renewed his alliance with Erling Skjalgsson, who joined him with a large force.
 When Trondheim (Nidaros) was reached, chieftains from all of Trøndelag were summoned to a grand assembly.
 Here Cnut was formally proclaimed the true King of Norway.